 Contents: This extension MUST contain at least one entry.
 Each entry MUST be either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
 The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.

 Wildcard FQDNs are permitted.

-As of the Effective Date of these Requirements, prior to the issuance of a Certificate with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name, the CA SHALL notify the Applicant that the use of such Certificates has been deprecated by the CA / Browser Forum and that the practice will be eliminated by October 2016.
+As of the Effective Date of these Requirements, prior to the issuance of a Certificate CAs SHALL NOT issue certificates with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name, the CA SHALL notify the Applicant that the use of such Certificates has been deprecated by the CA / Browser Forum.

+Entries in the dNSName MUST be in the "preferred name syntax", as specified in RFC 5280, and that the practice will be eliminated by October 2016.
 Also as of the Effective Date, the CA SHALL NOT issue a certificate with an Expiry Date later than 1 November 2015 with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name.
-Effective 1 October 2016, CAs SHALL revoke all unexpired Certificates whose subjectAlternativeName extension or Subject commonName field contains a Reserved IP Address or Internal Name.
+Effective 1 October 2016, CAS SHALL revoke all unexpired Certificates whose subjectAlternativeName extension or Subject commonName field contains a Reserved IP Address or Internal Name.

-Prior to April 1, 2019, certificates containing underscore characters ("") in domain labels in dNSName entries MAY be issued as follows:
+Prior to April 1, 2019, certificates containing thus MUST NOT contain underscore characters ("") in domain labels in dNSName entries MAY be issued as follows:(" ").